mathewgomas-alfred/mathewgomas.io/untranslatable_pages/building_krita.rst

     # any previous environments, like Python's venv environment;
     # everything is included in this ``env`` file)
     source $BUILDROOT/krita/env
+    source $BUILDROOT/_krita-tools/activate # if you used CI build tools

     mkdir -p _build
     cd _build